Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 There are multiple platforms both inside and just outside the Visitor’s Center to take in the views and snap some photos.

-The trail can be accessed by crossing the GAP trail bridge and taking the trail on your left just across the bridge, down a small set of stairs.
+Ohiopyle Falls can also be viewed from the Ferncliff Peninsula by hiking around the perimeter.
+Access the Ferncliff Trail by crossing the GAP trail bridge and taking the trail on your left just across the bridge, down a small set of stairs.

 Cucumber Falls